johnnymetz/johnny-metz-blog/content/posts/jetbrains-scope.md

 ## Background

 As software engineers, one of the most crucial skills we develop is the ability to search through code efficiently.
-Whether it's finding a specific function, understanding how a certain feature is implemented, or tracing a bug, being able to quickly navigate within a codebase is essential for productivity.
+Whether it's finding a specific function, understanding how a certain feature is implemented, or tracing a bug, being able to quickly navigate a codebase is essential for productivity.
 However, many codebases can be complex and sprawling, leading to noisy search results that hinder rather than aid our progress.
 JetBrains provides a few tools to help you refine your code search and focus on what's important.

 ## JetBrains Excluded Files